Gal Oya Lodge

 This is one of Sri Lanka's least visited National Parks and so is great for those who like to be a bit more off the beaten trackLucy Bailey

 Built from local materials, including woods of teak and mara, and 'illuk' grass roofs, Gal Oya Lodge brings ecological luxury to Sri Lanka's little-visited Gal Oya National Park.
-With seven spacious bungalows, and a two-bedroom villa, this is the ideal accommodation option for guests looking to relax in a spectacular setting, while feeling secluded.
+With nine spacious bungalows, and a two-bedroom villa, this is the ideal accommodation option for guests looking to relax in a spectacular setting, while feeling secluded.

 The bungalows measure 800 square foot in size, and have spacious bedrooms with king-size beds, as well as a sitting room and en-suite bathrooms including indoor and outdoor showers.
 The huge windows give the bungalows spectacular views, and they also have a private veranda.
 The two-bedroom villa is ideal for families or friends traveling together, with a spacious sitting room connecting the two bedrooms.